rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-glossary/index.md

 ### Collector

 Software that collects data from the monitoring zone.
-The collector is mapped directly to an individual computer or a virtual machine.
+The collector maps directly to an individual computer or a virtual machine.

 ### Convergence